agourlay/cornichon/cornichon-docs/docs/misc.md

 # Custom HTTP body type

-By default the HTTP DSL expects a String body but in some cases you might want to work at a higher level of abstraction.
+By default, the HTTP DSL expects a String body but in some cases you might want to work at a higher level of abstraction.

 In order to use a custom type as body, it is necessary to provide 3 typeclass instances: